 My practice involves various forms, including performance, video, photography, ephemera and texts.
 Using devices such as voice-over narration, ritual gestures, camera movement, and descriptive text, my projects interact with contentious sites, often through the perspective of a misplaced or unreliable narrator.
 I am interested in challenging what might constitute a performance and how it is recorded or circulated.
 For example, I have staged events involving choreographed etiquette drills in a public library, hired paparazzi photographing inanimate objects, a flag-raising on a demilitarized island, the filming of a horror movie with no actors, and conducting an auction that sells itself.
 I work in collaboration with a range of creative professionals, using a style of direction that I call structured improvisation, which allows others to articulate their unique skills within the conceptual parameters of a piece.

 I received a BFA in Visual Arts from the University of Victoria and an MFA in Social Practice from the California College of the Arts.
-I have recently exhibited my work at CSA Space in Vancouver, The New Media Gallery in New Westminster, Alice Yard in Port-of-Spain, and the Trinidad + Tobago Film Festival.
-I have worked for Stanford University, CCA, The Wattis Institute, Emily Carr University of Art + Design, and Langara College.
-In 2015, I was a Visiting Tutor and Artist-in-Residence at Quest University, and I teach regularly at the School for the Contemporary Arts at Simon Fraser University.
+I have recently exhibited my work at Deluge Contemporary Art in Victoria BC, CSA Space in Vancouver, The New Media Gallery in New Westminster, Alice Yard in Port-of-Spain, and the Trinidad + Tobago Film Festival.
+In 2015, I was a Visiting Tutor and Artist-in-Residence at Quest University, and I teach critical writing at the School for the Contemporary Arts at Simon Fraser University and video art at the University of Victoria.
 I am also the editor of Decoy Magazine, a Vancouver-based online platform for critical arts writing.